Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets: Calculation for gauge mean-field theory

 where ${\boldsymbol e}_{\nu}$ is the vector connecting ${\boldsymbol r}'$ and ${\boldsymbol r}$.
 Here $I_2$ describes the inter-sublattice hopping/hybridization on the diamond lattice.
 It is zero in the absence of the magnetic order, and the two spinon bands are degenerate.
 We should emphasize that, in the calculation of $I_1$, $I_2$ and $\langle \Phi_{\boldsymbol r}^\dagger \Phi^{}_{\boldsymbol r} \rangle$, we are working with the gapped spinons.

 The parameters $I_1$ and $I_2$ are then feed back to the gauge field sector.
 We solve the spinon sector and the gauge field sector together self-consistently.
-The self-consistent mean-field results are finally determined based on their variational energy $\langle H_a \rangle$ where $H_a$ is given in Eq.~\eqref{eq7}.
+The self-consistent mean-field results are finally determined based on their variational energy $\langle H_a \rangle$ where $H_a$ is given in Eq.~7 of the main text.
 We evaluate $\langle H_a \rangle$ with respect to the gauge mean-field states as

 where in the evaluation of the first kinetic energy term, we have made use of the factor that, for each harmonic oscillator, the kinetic energy of the ground state is simply 1/2 of the total zero-point energy.
 As this is a complex field, we have an extra factor of 2 for the kinetic energy part.
 The remaining contributions are simply evaluated against their mean-field values in the real space.